King's College Preparatory School: History

 King's Prep was originally the boys Junior House of King's College, Taunton, and remains a partner school.
 Both are Woodard Schools which means they are part of a group of Anglican schools (both primary and secondary) affiliated to the Woodard Corporation (formerly the Society of St Nicolas) which has its origin in the work of Nathaniel Woodard, an Anglo-Catholic clergyman.
 Since it was established in 1953, the school has been housed in Pyrland Hall.

 Pyrland Hall School, as it was previously known, was a boys' preparatory school (ages 8–13) that amalgamated with King's House, a girl's preparatory school, which also had a pre-preparatory unit, to form King's Hall School in 1987.
 In September 2023, the school changed its name from King's Hall School to King's College Prep School.

+Leadership

 In 2010, Magnus Mowat, the chair of the school's governors was given the award Independent School Governor of the Year.

-The school's catering facilities were Gold Award Winners in the Taste of the West Awards in 2010/11.
+In September 2025, Heidi Berry replaced Justin Chippendale as headteacher.